-Yellow fever (YF) is a viral haemorrhagic fever transmitted by infected mosquitoes.
+Yellow fever is an acute, haemorrhagic viral disease transmitted to people of all ages by infected